Please note: Studio not currently open to the public - please order online for delivery, or external click and collect. Our full Covid info here.

 In digital imaging, we should always try to use uncompressed file formats for our work.
 Modern computers are cheap and capable of manipulating huge files with minimal delay.
 So always use file formats that maintain the full integrity of your file.
-Typically, these means using either your applications native format (.PSD, for example) - or a standardised uncompressed file format like TIFF.
+Typically, this means using either your applications native format (.PSD, for example) - or a standardised uncompressed file format like TIFF.
 If in doubt, a TIFF is pretty much always a safe bet.
-The observant among you will now say 'but wait - when I save a TIFF it asks me how I want to compress the image.
-Indeed it does, but it's using a lossless (non damaging) form of compression, so you can essentially ignore this.
+The observant among you will now say ’but wait - when I save a TIFF it asks me how I want to compress the image.
+Indeed it does, but it’s using a lossless (non damaging) form of compression, so you can essentially ignore this.

 The only time to use lossy compressed files (e.g. JPG) - is when we are sending them somewhere - out to the internet, via email etc. Even then, modern file sending services often make it easy to send the large, original files, so resist using lossy compressed files wherever you can.

 There are fundamentally two types of digital image files: